lihaoyi/macropy/readme.md

 Macro Subtleties
 ================
 When writing AST-transforming macros, there are some edge cases and subtleties which you don't notice at first, but eventually you will have to come around to.
-Things such as the [macro expansion order](#expansion-order), [hygiene](#hygiene) and [line numbers in error messages](#line-numbers):
+Things such as the [macro expansion order](#expansion-order) and [line numbers in error messages](#line-numbers):

 Expansion Order
 ---------------